 Yes.
 Voting in advance does not affect your right to attend the Annual Meeting.
-If you send in your proxy card and attend the Annual Meeting, you do not need to vote again at the Annual Meeting unless you want to change your vote.
+If you vote via the Internet, by telephone, or by completing and returning the proxy card or voting instruction card and attend the Annual Meeting, you do not need to vote again at the Annual Meeting unless you want to change your vote.
 If you are a record holder, you will be able to vote at the Annual Meeting using your 16-digit control number.
 Any votes cast with respect to a particular control number at the Annual Meeting will cancel any prior votes associated with that control number.